jukeboxplays/PuzzleRealvi/README.md

 # PuzzleRealvi
-This project has been made by me all alone and has been started as a job-apply project to Realvi.
+This game project has been made by me all alone and has been started as a job-apply project to Realvi.

 Here's the puzzle solution:
 https://youtu.be/OtevNqjOFio